jiinjeong/CSVolunteer/README.md

     >>> 36 ** 0.5  # can even do a square root
     6.0
     ```
-    * Order of operations: Python operations conform to the normal order of operations.
+    * Order of operations: Math operations in Python conform to the normal order of operations.
     ```python3
     >>> 2 + 4 - 7 * 18 / 2
     -57.0